Mark Coreth: Ice Bear Project

 The Ice Bear Project is a not-for-profit arts organisation, inspired by Mark Coreth.
-Mark witnessed the effects of climate change when he first travelled to Baffin Island during November 2007.
-Mark knew that few will ever experience the Arctic, but realised that he could bring the Arctic to everyone in the form of an Ice Bear sculptural event.
+Coreth witnessed the effects of climate change when he first travelled to Baffin Island during November 2007.
+He knew that few will ever experience the Arctic, and so decided to bring the Arctic to everyone in the form of an Ice Bear sculptural event.

 Collections

-The following people all have works by Mark Coreth in their collections:
+The following people all have works by Mark Coreth in their collections (or did so during their lifetimes):